An Interview with Tom Brickman, April 2009

 Question: What else have you done in your career?

 Brickman: As a young man I had the tremendous opportunity to work for Resource Management Service, one of the largest and oldest forestry consulting forestry companies in the country.
 I look back at the opportunities they gave us and I’m still amazed at the scale and variety.
-We cruised the timber on 1.5 million acres at one time, bought over 1million acres for investors and paper companies, sold about 100,000 acres in hundreds of transactions, appraised many properties over 100,000 acres in size.
-For a young kid who loved the woods, this was experience most could only dream about.
+For example, one project was to cruise the timber on 1.5 million acres at one time, we bought over 1million acres for investors, sold about 100,000 acres in hundreds of transactions, appraised many properties over 100,000 acres in size.
+For a young kid who just wanted to be in the woods, this was experience most could only dream about.
 I feel very grateful for the time I had there.

-Editor’s Note: Tom Brickman is a licensed Real Estate Broker, Registered Forester, Certified General Appraiser, rural land owner and founder of Land Smart Resources.
-The company serves people who want to buy, sell or manage rural land, and their mission is helping people make smart decisions about rural land.
+Editor’s Note: Tom Brickman is a licensed Real Estate Broker, Registered Forester and rural land owner.
+He helps people buy, sell and manage rural land.
+His mission is to help people make smart decisions about rural land.